spyre-project/spyre/README.md

 download archives for _musl-libc_, _openssl_, _yara_, build those and
 then build _spyre_.

-The _spyre_ bare binaries are created in `_build/<triplet>/`.
+The bare _spyre_ binaries are created in `_build/<triplet>/`.

-Running `make release` creates a ZIP file that contains binaries for all supported architectures.
+Running `make release` creates a ZIP file that contains those binaries for all supported architectures.

+### Extending

+Since version 1.1.0, there is a module system that can be used to add file and system scanners.
+File scanners, such as the existing YARA module, act on every file.
+System scanners are run on program start and usually consist of checks that are not computationally or I/O intensive.

 ## Potentially interesting sub-packages